網路城邦

 May 2, 2012

-Deborah Kerr(hereafter referred as Ms. K), a beautiful and elegant singer,
+Deborah Kerr(hereafter referred to as Ms. K), a beautiful and elegant singer,

-met Gary Grant(hereafter referred as Mr. G), a painter and dandy boy at a
+met Gary Grant(hereafter referred to as Mr. G), a painter and dandy boy, in a

-sea voyage, and they fell in love with each other despite that Ms. K hadalready been engaged with an socially-recognized successful man, while Mr.G also had a fiancee who was a rich heiress.
-The boat romance halted when they finally arrived in New York where standing in the dock were another two lovers greeting their sweethearts.
-So they made an appointment that they would meet at the top level of the Empire State Building, then the
+sea voyage, and they fell in love even though Ms. K had already been engaged to a socially recognized successful man, while Mr.G also had a fiancee who was a heiress of great fortune.
+The romance on the sea halted when the boat finally arrived in New York, where standing on the dock were another two lovers greeting their sweethearts.
+So, they made an appointment to meet at the top level of the Empire State Building, the

-tallest skyscraper in the world, exactly six months later.
-Needless to say, prior to that they had to manage somehow to have their engagement
+the tallest skyscraper in the world, six months later, and they had to manage somehow to have their engagement

-Six months elapsed, both of them made the rendezvous they had long been
+Six months elapsed, both of them made the rendezvous with each other they had long been

 The dramatic but tragic event changed both of their lives.
-Downhearted, Mr. G lost his glamour in social activities which used to boost his success in selling his paintings.
-He even had to do billboard ad to scratch a living.
-In the meantime, Ms. K, being unable to stand up any more, discontinued her singing career and devoted herself to charity, though not financially.
-She taught music in some orphanages, and children’s laughter helped her out of depression in return.
-On the Christmas Eve, before Mr. G decided to leave New York for other city to seek a better opportunity, something in his mind was telling him that he should bid an adieu to his "old friend", Ms. K. Then he looked her name up in a telephone directory with listed addresses.
-Luckily he found the name.
+Downheartedly, Mr. G lost his glamour in social activities, which had boosted his success in selling his paintings.
+He even had to do billboard ads to scratch a living.
+In the meantime, Ms. K, unable to stand up anymore, discontinued her singing career and devoted herself to charity, though not financially.
+She taught music in some orphanages, and the childrens laughter helped lessen her depression in return.
+On Christmas Eve, when Mr. G was going to leave for another city to seek better opportunities, something in his mind hinted to him that he should bid Ms. K, the old friend, Ms. K adieu.
+Then he looked her name up in a telephone directory with listed addresses.
+Luckily, he found the name.

 With a blanket covering her disabled legs, Ms. K was leaning snugly

-night before she found Mr. G, still debonair and gallant, standing in front of her.
-Subsequent scenes were gradually reaching the climax: several witty remarks and deadpan humors were interwoven until at last Mr.G thought of someone who told him that the other day a crippled woman, who could not afford a piece of painting, solicited the gallery to give her one of his works—-"the girl with a white shawl praying in a cathedral".
-The light dawned on Mr. G, and he found the painting was in her apartment, then found the tearful Ms. K, that crippled woman and the model of the
+against a couch in her apartment, preparing herself to read a book and spend Christmas Eve before she found Mr. G, still handsome and gallant, standing before her.
+Subsequent scenes were gradually reaching the climax: they exchanged several witty remarks and deadpan humor until Mr.G thought of someone who told him that the other day, a limp lady who could not afford a piece of painting solicited the gallery to give her one of his works—-The girl with a white shawl prays in a cathedral.
+The light dawned on Mr. G. He found the painting in her bedroom.
+Then he saw the tearful Ms. K, the model of the

 painting, was looking languishingly at him.
-What a sentimental denouement
+What a sentimental ending

-I’ve watched the movie too many times to forget its storyline, nor to anadmirable supporting character—the ex-fiance of Ms. K’s.
-The gentleman
+I have watched the movie too many times to forget its storyline, nor an admirable supporting character—the ex-fiance of Ms. K. The gentleman

-loved Ms. K so dearly that even when she mumbled Mr. G’s name, not his, in the bed of a hospital emergency room after she was hit, yet he stood beside her, firmly holding her hands.
-One day when he was going to stand
+loved Ms. K so dearly that even when she mumbled the name of Mr. G, not his, in the bed of a hospital emergency room, he stood beside her, firmly holding her hands.
+One day, he stood up and was going to

-up and pick up her wheelchair after a Broadway show or a concert was over,
+pick up her wheelchair after a Broadway show was over when

 ( 不分類不分類 )